Azure/static-web-apps-cli/readme.md

 }
 ```

-Then you can deploy your app by running the following command:
+Then you can deploy your application by running the following steps:

+1. If your front-end application requires a build step, run the build step (e.g. `npm run build`) or refer to your application build instructions.

+2. Deploy your app:

 ```bash
 swa deploy